Mohammed-Savage/Boutique_Bazaar/scrap_notes.md

 Database specifics:
 There are SQL databases such as MySQL, PostgreSQL but Mongo is a NON-SQL database.
 This means that while SQL databases store our data in tables with rows and colums, NON-SQL databases store information as "collections".
 The benefit being you can create multiple collections for multiple purposes, each with their own subsection of documents.

+Frontend specifics:
+To test our work without a working front end we use the Postman Desktop app.